 The multilocus SSR profiles were compared pairwise in order to establish the genetic uniqueness of each accession.
 Accessions were considered as duplicates if they had identical SSR fingerprints, or if they had one allelic difference for a maximum of two SSR loci thus making room for some genotyping errors and/or spontaneous SSR mutations.
 On this basis, redundant profiles were removed from the dataset to avoid bias in genetic analyses and duplicate groups were labeled with unique group ID codes (FBUNQ codes).
 An accession was declared as a putative triploid when at least three of the 16 SSR loci exhibited three distinct alleles.
 Analyses of descriptive diversity statistics were conducted at locus level.
-For each SSR marker, SPAGeDi v.1.3 software [65] was used to estimate the number of alleles (N_E), and the observed (N_E) and expected (N_E) heterozygosity.
-The probability of identity (N_E) was calculated as follows [66]:
+For each SSR marker, SPAGeDi v.1.3 software [65] was used to estimate the number of alleles (N_A) , the number of alleles with a frequency below 5 % (N_B) , the number of effective alleles (N_E) , and the observed (Ho)and expected (He) heterozygosity.
+The probability of identity (P{ID}) was calculated as follows [66]:

-724 $$P{ID} = \sum p_i^4 + \sum \sum (2p_i p_j)^2$$
+$$P{ID} = \sum p_i^4 + \sum \sum \left(2p_i p_j\right)^2$$

-where pi and pj are the frequencies of the ith and jth alleles and i \neq j.
+where pi and pj are the frequencies of the ith and jth alleles and $i \neq j$.
 The cumulative P{ID} over the 16 SSR was computed as the product of the P{ID} of each individual marker.